-The figure plots the p-value associated with the chi-square test of change in model fit for the full and six-item scales by each grouping variable in each year.
-Points with values > .05 indicate that a scale is invariant with respect to the associated grouping variable, whereas points below this threshold indicate a scale's measurement noninvariance and therefore its invalidity for comparisons across subgroups created by that grouping variable.
+The figure plots the p-value associated with the χ^2 test of change in model fit for the full and six-item scales by each grouping variable in each year.
+Points with values > .05 indicate that a scale is invariant with respect to the associated grouping variable, while points below this threshold indicate a scale's measurement-noninvariance and therefore its invalidity for comparisons across subgroups created by that grouping variable.
 The figure shows that measurement invariance is rejected for scales comprised of all items for almost all demographic grouping variables as the constraints lead to statistically significant degradation in model fit.
 The exceptions are participation in 1996, radio use in 2004, and television use in all years.
-As mentioned above, the ANES principal investigators noted coding errors in several objective knowledge questions.
-With one exception, excluding these questionable items had no effect on the substantive results, as the results from the thirteen-item scales in Fig. 3 display.
-The lone exception is frequency of television viewership in 2004, in which the thirteen-item scale is invariant whereas the fifteen-item scale is not.
+As mentioned above, the ANES principle investigators noted coding errors in several objective knowledge questions.
+With one exception, excluding these questionable items had no effect on the substantive results, as the results from the 13-item scales in Figure 3 display.
+The lone exception is frequency of television viewership in 2004, in which the 13-item scale is invariant while the 15-item scale is not.

 Figure 3 demonstrates that the full scales are not valid for group comparisons on most group indicators.
-We therefore also construct a new set of scales, and in the figure, demonstrate their validity for group comparisons within each year.
-Table 1 lists the specific items used for each year, which were selected because together they produce scales that are invariant for many grouping variables while keeping the item content similar across years.
-Each scale includes two objective knowledge items, three issue placements, and one general-ideological placement of the candidates.
-The six-item scales thus retain the diversity of items found in the full scales and the relative use of objective knowledge, issue placements, and general-ideology placements are roughly proportional between the six-item and full scales.
-Furthermore, there is a core subset of items that is asked in
+We therefore also construct a new set of scales and in the figure, demonstrate their validity for group comparisons within each year.
+Table A1 lists the specific items used for each year, which were selected because together they produce scales that are invariant for many grouping variables while keeping the item content similar across years.
+Each scale includes two objective knowledge items, three issue placements, and one general ideological placement of the candidates.
+The six-item scales thus retain the diversity of items found in the full scales and the relative use of objective knowledge, issue placements, and general ideology placements are roughly proportional between the six-item and full scales.
+Furthermore, there is a core subset of items that is asked in every survey year.
+Nonetheless, we could not include all the same items in each year's scale, due to the inconsistencies in ANES items across years12 and the ANES administration problems detailed by Krosnick et al. (2008).
+Yet, as we will discuss below, the inclusion or omission of any particular item would not change the substantive meaning of the scale, under the assumptions of an effect measurement model.
+For each year, the new six-item scales are sufficiently invariant on the basis of respondent gender, education, income, newspaper use, participation, radio use, and TV use, with a few year-specific exceptions.13 The six-item scales are similarly invariant for frequency of TV use in 2004 and 1996, but not 2000 or 1992.